karel-kahula/goroundhog/README.md

 goroundhog
 ==========

-Are we having more winter?
+Will there be 6 more weeks of winter?

 run
 ===